heidygallardo/heidygallardo/README.md

 ### While I am not coding I am:
 - A volunteer at my church.
-- Playing sports with friends and family (my favorite is soccer! ⚽)
+- Playing sports with friends and family (my favorite are soccer and volleyball!)
 - Painting 🎨